Table of Contents

 Laughin’ Nose

-Laughin’ Nose is a pioneering Japanese punk band formed in Osaka in 1981, heavily influenced by UK punk acts like the Sex Pistols and The Clash.
-They are recognized for their anthemic sing-along choruses, raw guitar-driven sound, and rebellious spirit.
+Laughin’ Nose is a pioneering Japanese punk band formed in Osaka that is still going strong with original members Charmy (vocals.) and Pon (bass).
 Toru, aka Drum Wolf, a founding member of Guitar Wolf, recently joined the band as their new drummer, and it’s good to see him back in action pounding the skins.
+Pick up their album Greatest Hits 1985-1987, which contains Punk it Up a catchy anthem that you will be humming on the way to work if you see it performed lived at this show.

 Otoboke Beaver